 Don’t confuse cornmeal with masa – which is ground up nixtamalized corn (corn treated with an alkaline lime solution).
 Masa (also called masa harina) is made specifically for making tortillas or tamales, whereas cornmeal has many other cooking applications.

 The possibilities are endless when cooking with cornmeal.
 You can use it as the batter for deep-fried foods, where it adds a nice gritty texture.
 Transform it into a sweet and luscious dessert by making spoon pudding.
-The most popular way to use cornmeal is the Southern favorite cornbread.
-When combined with buttermilk, the cornmeal becomes soft and chewy, the perfect accompaniment to chile.
+The most popular way to use cornmeal is the Southern food favorite cornbread.
+When combined with buttermilk, the cornmeal becomes soft and chewy, the perfect accompaniment to chili.
 If you happen to have leftovers (which, I almost never do), you can turn that cornbread into bread pudding.
 Or, make this recipe for spicy cornbread stuffing.
 It’s a staple at my holiday table these days!

 Grits originated in Native American communities, but they are very popular today in the Southern United States (like Georgia and South Carolina).
 Unlike cornmeal, grits are usually made from dent corn.
 This starchy variety of corn is less sweet than sweet-corn and it becomes smooth and creamy as it cooks.
 This type of corn is treated with lime to remove the hull which technically makes it hominy.
 After the treated corn is dried, it is coarsely ground to become hominy grits.
 Most grits are ground more coarsely than cornmeal.